johnmm/nltk-wiki/Installing-Third-Party-Software.md

 ## Java
 Java is not required by nltk, however some third party software may be dependent on it.
 NLTK finds the java binary via the system `PATH` environment variable, or through `JAVAHOME` or `JAVA_HOME`.

+To search for java binaries (jar files), nltk checks the java `CLASSPATH` variable, however there are usually independent environment variables which are also searched for each dependency individually.

 ### Windows
 * Download & Install the jdk on java's official website: http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=otnjp